- Moderate to severe dyspareunia due to menopausal vulvar/vaginal atrophy.

 - Instruct patient to take ospemifene as directed.
 Advise patient to read Patient Information sheet before starting therapy and with each Rx refill in case of changes.

-- Advise patient to report signs and symptoms of unusual vaginal bleeding, changes in vision or speech, sudden new severe headaches, severe pains in chest or legs with or without shortness of breath, weakness, or fatigue promptly to health care professional.
+- Advise patient to report signs and symptoms of unusual vaginal bleeding, changes in vision or speech, sudden new severe headaches, severe pains in chest or legs with or without shortness of breath, weakness, or fatigue promptly to health care professional immediately.

 - Inform patient that ospemifene may cause hot flashes, vaginal discharge, muscle spasm, and increased sweating.